NCI-CGR/TypeSeq2/README.md

 Insights about this plugin
 ============================

 Many issues have been posted and addressed in the [related issue page](https://github.com/NCI-CGR/TypeSeqHPV_issues/issues).
-Some of the common issues are to be highlighted here.
+Some of the common issues are to be highlighted as below.

 ### 1. Demultiplexing and the related issues